Sing jazz: advanced

 - source, adapt and learn appropriate repertoire for yourself

-- show better aural and theoretical understanding of music
+- show improved aural and theoretical understanding of music

-- understand your range and work out suitable keys for your songs.
+- know your range and work out suitable keys for your songs.

 What level is the course and do I need any particular skills?

-You are expected to have completed Jazz singing courses at levels 1, 2, 3 and advanced.
-Otherwise you should demonstrate at audition equivalent jazz experience and ability.
-You will have a good understanding of this kind of music, and a sound singing technique.
+You are expected to have completed Jazz singing courses at advanced level.
+Newcomers should demonstrate at audition equivalent jazz experience and ability.
+You will have a good understanding of this kind of music, jazz protocols, and have a sound singing technique.

 You will need to follow written and verbal instructions in English and engage in class discussions.